 I’m often available with a week or so’s notice.
 If you need photos urgently and I’m busy I can put you in touch with another reliable photographer.

 How much do AirBnB photos cost?

-I charge £99 for twenty photos of a property in Edinburgh with up to two bedrooms.
-For larger properties I charge another £25 per bedroom.
 If you have a flat in a good area this will provide exceptional ROI.